 How do Saxo Bank and Capital.com differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while Capital.com requires a minimum deposit of $20.
-From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while Capital.com offers spreads of 0.6 (July 2021).
-Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw)., neither have Skrill (Deposit/Withdraw)
+From our testing we found Saxo Bank offers spreads of 0.9, while Capital.com offers spreads of 0.65.
+Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Saxo Bank or Capital.com?
+Which broker offers more tradeable asset classes, Saxo Bank or Capital.com?

 Can I trade cryptocurrency with Saxo Bank or Capital.com?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Saxo Bank nor Capital.com allow you to trade physical cryptocurrencies.